xibyte/jsketcher/README.md

 Current Status
 ==============

 JSketcher is a parametric 3d modeler employing a 2D constraint solver for sketches and the feature/history metaphor to build models.
 The 2D constraint solver is completely written in javascript/typescript and is implemented in both the 3D CAD and the 2D sketcher.
 Originally developed by xibyte to make models for 3d printing.
-Today JSketcher provides a rich set of tools for visualizing, selecting/interacting with 3D geometry, tracking and storing model history all built on the foundation of the 2D sketcher engine and employing OpenCascade for solid modeling operations.
+Today JSketcher provides a rich set of tools for visualizing, selecting/interacting with 3D geometry, tracking and storing model history all built on the foundation of the 2D sketcher engine and employing OpenCascade kernel (https://github.com/Autodrop3d/occt-interpreter) for solid modeling operations.

 Major Components and features
 ==============